 $ npm test > email@example.com test /Users/sperry/home/development/projects/IBM-Code/Node.js/Course/Unit-6 > node ./test/functional-test 1531086599944:INFO: testItemFindById(): TEST PASSED 1531086599982:INFO: testItemFindByDescription(): TEST PASSED 1531086599985:INFO: testListsCreate(): TEST PASSED 1531086599987:INFO: testListsAddItem(): TEST PASSED 1531086599988:INFO: testListsFindByIdWithAllItems(): TEST PASSED 1531086599989:INFO: testListsUpdate(): TEST PASSED 1531086599989:INFO: testListsUpdateItem(): TEST PASSED 1531086599989:INFO: testListsRemoveItem(): TEST PASSED 1531086599990:INFO: testListsFindById(): TEST PASSED 1531086599990:INFO: testItemFindByUpc(): TEST PASSED

-If a test fails, it will look something like this:
+If a test fails, it looks something like this:

 $ npm test > firstname.lastname@example.org test /private/tmp/IBM-Code/Node.js/Course/Unit-6 > node ./test/functional-test 1531087259727:ERROR: testItemFindById(): TEST FAILED.
 Try again.
 1531087259728:ERROR: testItemFindById(): ERROR MESSAGE: Unexpected token N in JSON at position 0. . .

-In that case, you’ll need to write code to fix the failing test, and run the functional test again.
+In that case, you need to write code to fix the failing test and run the functional test again.

-You will be finished when all of the functional tests pass.
+You are finished when all of the functional tests pass.